rnoelle/dmdb/README.md

 ## Summary
-- You have been given a public folder with an angular movie app.
-You shouldn't have to change any of the code except for in dataService.js (inside the app folder).
+- You will be building the server for DevMoutain's Movie Database, DMDb.
+You have been given a public folder with a pre-built angular app.
+You shouldn't have to change any of the code there except in dataService.js (inside the app folder).
+Here you will write API calls to interact with the backend.
-- Go there now and you will see hollow functions.
-Each of these needs to be filled in for the app to work.
+- Go to dataService.js now and you will see hollow functions.
+Each of these will need to be filled in for the app to work.
 - You also should have a server folder with two JSON files which will hold the data for this project.
+You will be creating a server in this file that will complete the functionality of our app.

 ## Server Setup